MartinDawson/test-app/README.md

+## Introduction

+This test app is just a simple nodejs & typescript app.

+The idea of the take home test is just to familiarize yourself with the code and not spend more than 1 hour on the challenge.

+We will do a 45 min pair programming exercise with your solution to see what can be made better or extend the code to add extra functionality.

+## Challenge

-We have a CLI tool that asks the user for a bunch of fields and does something based off of these questions.
+We have a CLI tool in src/index.ts asks the user a question and returns an answer and logs it to the console.

-These fields have validation around, just like you would see in a normal frontend application for form fields.

-The fields and types we have are the following:

-- appId: string
-- projectName: string
-- projectDescription: string
-- teamName: string

-An example use case is like this:

-`node src/index.ts appId="123456" projectName="test-app" projectDescription="testDescription" teamName="my great team"`

-1. Add validation to the above fields with the following constraints:
+1. Add validation fields for `appId` that satisfy the following:

-Also Make sure that these error messages are outputted to the user's stdout terminal.

-- appId:

-must not be empty
+- must not be empty
-must only allow alphanumeric characters
+- must only allow alphanumeric (0-9,A-Z,a-z) characters

-- projectName:
+2. Add validation fields for `projectName` that satisfy the following:

-must not be empty
+- must not be empty
-input must have a maximum length of 256 characters must only allow alphanumeric characters, full stops and hyphens
+- input must have a maximum length of 256 characters

-- projectDescription:

-input must not be empty

-- teamName:

-must not be empty
-input must have a maximum length of 64 characters must only allow alphanumeric characters, full stops and hyphens

-2. Write unit tests for the above code.

-3. Write integration tests for the above cases to verify that each validation works correctly.
+3. Make sure that these error messages are outputted to the user's stdout terminal using console.log().

+4. If validation for a field fails then we should not prompt the user for the next question and answer.

+`npm run start` to run the app.